erhard-lab/grandR/cran-comments.md

 # Comments for submission of grandR 0.2.5
 ## R CMD check results
-There were no ERRORs or WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.

+There was 1 NOTE:
+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: ‘Florian Erhard <Florian.Erhard@informatik.uni-regensburg.de>’

+New maintainer:
+  Florian Erhard <Florian.Erhard@informatik.uni-regensburg.de>
+Old maintainer(s):
+  Florian Erhard <Florian.Erhard@uni-wuerzburg.de>

+> I double-checked my new email address

 # Comments for submission of grandR 0.2.2